catamphetamine/libphonenumber-js/README.md

 [![Build Status][travis-badge]][travis]
 [![Test Coverage][coveralls-badge]][coveralls]

-A simpler (and smaller) rewrite of Google Android's famous `libphonenumber` library.
+A simpler (and smaller) rewrite of Google Android's famous `libphonenumber` library: easy phone number parsing and formatting in javascript.

 ## LibPhoneNumber

 `libphonenumber` is a phone number formatting and parsing library released by Google, originally developed for (and currently used in) Google's [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) mobile phone operating system.
-Obviously, implementing a rigorous phone number formatting and parsing library was crucial for the phone OS overall usability (back then, in the early 2000s, it was originally meant to be a phone after all, not just a SnapChat device).
+Implementing a rigorous phone number formatting and parsing library was crucial for the phone OS overall usability (back then, in the early 2000s, it was originally meant to be a phone after all, not just a SnapChat device).

-`libphonenumber-js` is a simplified javascript port of the original `libphonenumber` library (written in C++ and Java because those are the programming languages used in Android OS).
+`libphonenumber-js` is a simplified pure javascript port of the original `libphonenumber` library (written in C++ and Java because those are the programming languages used in Android OS).
 While `libphonenumber` has an [official javascript port](https://github.com/googlei18n/libphonenumber/tree/master/javascript) which is being maintained by Google, it is tightly coupled to Google's `closure` javascript utility framework.
 It still can be compiled into [one big bundle](http://stackoverflow.com/questions/18678031/how-to-host-the-google-libphonenumber-locally/) which weighs 220 KiloBytes — quite a size for a phone number input component.
 It [can be customized](https://github.com/leodido/i18n.phonenumbers.js) too in a sense of which countries metadata to include but that wouldn't be an option for a worldwide solution.

-One part of me was curious about how all this phone matching machinery worked, and another part of me was curious if there's a way to reduce those 220 KiloBytes to something more reasonable while also getting rid of the `closure` library and rewrite it all in pure javascript.
+One part of me was curious about how all this phone matching machinery worked, and another part of me was curious if there's a way to reduce those 220 KiloBytes to something more reasonable while also getting rid of the `closure` library and rewriting it all in pure javascript.
 So, that was my little hackathon for a couple of weeks, and seems that it succeeded.
-The resulting library does everything a modern web application needs while maintaining a much slimmer size of about 70 KiloBytes.
+The resulting library does everything a modern web application needs while maintaining a much smaller size of about 70 KiloBytes.

 ## Difference from Google's `libphonenumber`

+  * Pure javascript, doesn't require any 3rd party libraries
   * Metadata size is just about 70 KiloBytes while the original `libphonenumber` metadata size is about 200 KiloBytes
-  * When formatting international numbers replaces all braces, dashes, etc with spaces (because that's the logical thing to do, and leaving braces in an international number isn't)
   * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK` as we don't use telephone sets in the XXIst century that much (and we have phonebooks in your mobile phones)
   * Doesn't handle carrier codes: they're only used in Colombia and Brazil, and only when dialing within those countries from a mobile phone to a fixed line number (the locals surely already know those carrier codes by themselves)
-  * Doesn't use `possibleDigits` data to speed up phone number pre-validation (it just skips to the regular expression check itself)
   * Assumes all phone numbers being `format`ted are internationally diallable, because that's the only type of phone numbers users are supposed to be inputting on websites (no one inputs short codes, emergency telephone numbers like `911`, etc.)
   * Doesn't parse phone numbers with extensions (again, this is not the type of phone numbers users should input on websites — they're supposed to input their personal mobile phone numbers, or home stationary phone numbers if they're living in an area where celltowers don't have a good signal, not their business/enterprise stationary phone numbers)
+  * Doesn't use `possibleDigits` data to speed up phone number pre-validation (it just skips to the regular expression check itself)
   * Doesn't distinguish between fixed line, mobile, pager, voicemail, toll free and other XXth century bullsh*t
   * Doesn't format phone numbers for "out of country dialing", e.g. `011 ...` in the US (again, just use the `+...` notation accepted worldwide for mobile phones)
   * Doesn't parse `tel:...` URIs ([RFC 3966](https://www.ietf.org/rfc/rfc3966.txt)) because it's not relevant for user-facing web experience
+  * When formatting international numbers replaces all braces, dashes, etc with spaces (because that's the logical thing to do, and leaving braces in an international number isn't)

 ## Installation